karthikk8/DisasterSOSApp-Hackathon/README.md

-A basic GitHub repository example for WIP Hackathon.
+The GitHub repository for WIP Hackathon for the application - DisasterSOS.